ZeEzTw/Modbus-Bus-Probes-2-Sensor-Reader-Monitor/README.md

 This Python script continuously reads data from multiple Modbus RTU devices connected via a serial interface.
-It polls each device for temperature and humidity, displays the values in the terminal, and can be easily extended to integrate with a database or dashboard.
+It polls each device for temperature and humidity, displays the values in the terminal, and now integrates seamlessly with InfluxDB for time-series storage and Grafana for visualization.
-Key Features:
+Key Features

     Supports multiple Modbus RTU slave devices

     Real-time monitoring loop with configurable polling intervals

-    Prints temperature and humidity data
+    Displays temperature and humidity data in the terminal

-    Displays raw hexadecimal requests and responses (for debugging purposes)
+    Shows raw Modbus hexadecimal requests and responses for debugging

-Configuration:
+    Sends data to InfluxDB for long-term storage and analysis

+    Compatible with Grafana dashboards for real-time data visualization

+Configuration

-Edit the configuration values inside the script to match your system’s setup.
+Edit the configuration values in the script to match your system setup.
 For example:

-    SERIAL_PORT: Change this to match your system’s serial port.
-To find the port, run the command sudo dmesg -w, plug in the sensors, then unplug them to see the port.
+    SERIAL_PORT: Set this to your system’s serial port.
+You can run sudo dmesg -w while plugging/unplugging the sensor to identify the correct port.

-    POLLING_INTERVAL, etc.

-How to Run the Script:

-    Clone or download the script:
+    POLLING_INTERVAL: Adjust the delay between each polling cycle.

+Running the Script

 python3 read_modbus.py

-    Press Ctrl + C to stop the monitoring loop.
+Use Ctrl + C to stop the monitoring loop.

-Output Example:
+Sample Output

 --------------------------------------------------
 Polling devices at 14:22:10